A Slice of Life

 In his video to "Freedom Feels” Sean Tobin brings that story of the open road and the promise to find America.
 (Incidently, much of his music does the same.)
 He builds a modern covered wagon for he and his wife as they go west.
 We travel to learn about the world.
 The reality is we learn about ourselves when we travel.

 Taking this very American theme to the next level we have this video from Waste Of Time Productions.
-Here is the life and story of an American long-haul truck driver.
-His story and his music videos show us a side of our country and the world most never see.
+Here is the life and story of an Canadian long-haul truck driver.
+His story and his music videos show us a side of the United States most never see.
 It’s beautiful and gritty.
 It’s long stretches of empty vistas contrasted with crowded cities.
-And it's work—very hard work.
+And it's work — very hard work.
 Of his videos, his most recent, and likely his best, was released in January of this year.
 We see all the beauty and all the grit here, and we love every minute of it.
 He creates a view of the country and reminds us of how truckers are its backbone.

 The video is set to “Devil’s Gonna Come” by Raphael Lake & Royal Baggs.
 The style and camera work here are so well done.
 He give this world all the color and vibrancy it deserves.